mohummedalee/mohummedalee.github.io/content/landing/_index.md

 ---

 👋🏽 I'm a machine learning [researcher](https://scholar.google.com/citations?user=pLeu3X0AAAAJ) and [engineer](https://github.com/mohummedalee) based in Seattle.
-I work at Amazon as an Applied Scientist, where I build ML/AI models to measure risk across a variety of Amazon's businesses, at scale.
+I currently work at Airbnb, where I build ML/AI systems to improve the customer service experience.

 <!-- I enjoy building AI systems that are well-evaluated, robust, and solve real human problems. -->

 I finished my PhD in computer science at [Northeastern](https://www.khoury.northeastern.edu/~mali/), where I was a recipient of the [Outstanding Graduate Student](https://provost.northeastern.edu/academic-honors/graduate-awards/graduate-research-awards/) award.

-I've previously worked at places like Apple, Intel, Oracle Labs and the Max Planck Institute.
+I've previously worked at places like Amazon, Apple, Intel, Oracle Labs and the Max Planck Institute.
 If you'd like to collaborate on a software or research project, please reach out!

 ### Selected Papers